ABThijssen/GDVIS/README.md

 ```

 **Pass input list to GDVIS_calc**
-A logfile will also automatically be generated and saved.
+A logfile will also automatically be generated and saved, which you can
+find in the folder GDVIS_tutorial_output on the github.
 This function will first create the separate subtype plots (and save
 them) and then create the 3D visualization.